-When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I got to help out with the Hoboken Historical Museum Signal project.
-The museum staff gave us several pieces of retired Hoboken traffic equipment as a token of their appreciation, including the circa 1947 Marbelite “4-way cluster” signal from Washington & 5th Streets.
+When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I had the pleasure of helping install the 1930s Horni signal from Washington & 1st in the Hoboken Historical Museum.
+As a token of their appreciation, the museum staff gave us several other pieces of retired traffic equipment, including the circa 1947 Marbelite 4-way “cluster” signal that was taken down from Washington & 5th.

-The signal cluster spent an incredible 70+ years in service.
+This signal had spent an incredible 70+ years in service.
 As the photos above show, it was suspended from an aluminum truss mast after outliving its original steel guy-wire mast.
-It was one of the signals I took notice of whenever I was in Hoboken, and I was pretty psyched to be able to acquire get one of its four heads for my own collection.
+It was one of the signals I took notice of whenever I was in Hoboken, and I was psyched to acquire one of the four heads comprising that cluster for my own collection.

 Our treasures were stashed away for us in a dark corner of a Hoboken parking garage.
 Randy “3LiteGuy” Trezak and Mike Natale hauled them to Randy’s place on Long Island and carefully dismantled the two 4-way signal clusters; the old Marbelite along with a yellow Econolite from the 1960s-70s.